 Through the years, as Annalies and Pete became astute at navigating multiple demands within different cultures, they focused on the issues that really mattered to them—even if they were challenging.
 Their commitment was always to make a real and lasting difference to people’s lives.

 Our much-loved colleague Pete Salama has left us suddenly and prematurely.
 His humanity and his extraordinary achievements brought real benefits to the lives of countless people who never knew him and touched the lives of those who did.
-His contributions for the good of all that will last for future generations.
+His contributions for the good of all will last for future generations.
 There could have been so much more to come.
 Just days ago, he led a high-level WHO delegation to Somalia.
 Following the mission, he encouraged the development of practical recommendations to expand universal health coverage in Somalia that his colleagues believe could be a model for other fragile and conflict-affected countries.

 All of us who knew him are profoundly sad, yet the richness of his life and his unconditional love for humanity give us all cause to be grateful.
 Amidst our grief we celebrate the contribution of a truly remarkable person.
 Over time Annalies and his boys will take forward Pete's legacy and his professional colleagues will accompany the family in that effort as best we can.
 As Pete was fond of saying, there is no choice.